Facts & figures

 What is the value of ELT to the UK economy?

 In September 2020, VisitBritain published a report on inbound visitors who take an English language course.
-The report found that in 2018:
+Their research found that in 2018:

 • 614,000 visitors – 1.5% of the total number of visitors - took an English language course during their stay